khaosluis/The-Energynator/README.md

 To run locally:

--Download the .xlsx table and the .nb or .wl files and put them into a folder name _x_
+-Download the .xlsx table and the .nb or .wl files and put them into a folder name _x_.

 -On the Wolfram command _SetDirectory[]_ that's on the .nb and .wl files, put the name of your folder with quotes and inside the brackets.